The Montopolis Bridge spanning the Colorado River in Austin

 A look back at Austin and the world fifty years ago

-In many ways, the transition from 1970 to 1971 recalls the transition we're now undergoing from 2020 to 2021 (albeit without a pandemic).
+In many ways, the transition from 1970 to 1971 recalls the transition from 2020 to 2021 (albeit without a pandemic).
 Politics in the beginning of the 1970s are in flux with President Richard Nixon in the middle of his crisis-riddled first term.
 By 1971, much of the hippie movement, lifestyle, and ethos that characterizes the country in the late-'60s is being absorbed into mainstream American life, and social "norms" are recalibrating to acknowledge and accept religious and cultural diversity.
 Activism, a fundamental characteristic of the hippie counterculture, resistance to military actions abroad, a call for racial equality, and advocacy of lenient drug policies, are among the artifacts of the '70s that have survived and thrived into the new century.
 As we look back 50 years, we can judge for ourselves how much has changed and how little has changed.

 Sonobeat's only stereo 45 RPM singles of 1971 are recorded by Austin gospel group The Royal Light Singers